Wardlo History, Family Crest & Coats of Arms

 Some of the Wardlo family moved to Ireland, but this topic is not covered in this excerpt.

 Another 60 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Wardlo Settlers in United States in the 17th Century
+Wardlo Settlers in West Indies in the 17th Century

 - Henry Wardlo, who settled in Barbados in 1628